misterprog-dev/SOLID-Learning/README.md

 By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.

+### 5- Dependency Inversion
+The principle of dependency inversion refers to the decoupling of software modules.
+This way, instead of high-level modules depending on low-level modules, both will depend on abstractions.